xiaojia1001/tinc-tailor-1/HACKING.md

 Tests
 -----

-There are currently no tests for `tinc-tailor` itself, however it contains a naiscent infrastructure for running multinode tests.
+There are currently no tests for `tinc-tailor` itself, however it contains an infrastructure for running multinode tests.
 These basically have the same abilities as a 'Tailor' object, but the interface is a pyunit derived class which is much more natural for test-writing.